0b10011/oxiplate/CONTRIBUTING.md

 ## Initial setup

 1. [Install Rust](https://www.rust-lang.org/tools/install)
+2. Install `mdbook` with `cargo install mdbook`
-2. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and clone it to your machine
+3. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and clone it to your machine
-3. Run `cargo test` in the root directory of the project to download [the dependencies](./Cargo.toml) and run [the tests](./tests/)
+4. Run `cargo test` in the root directory of the project to download [the dependencies](./Cargo.toml) and run [the tests](./tests/)

 ## General development

 `cargo dev` will watch the files for changes and run various lint tools and tests automatically.

+`mdbook serve --open` will run a local webserver and open the book in your default browser.

 ## File organization